 According to reports, the aggressive response to jaywalking was specifically prompted by three pedestrian deaths on the Upper West Side over a nine-day period.
 Police targeted jaywalkers in several areas, including the Upper West Side and Brooklyn.
 Not surprisingly, several summonses have been issued in the Upper West Side neighborhood where a nine-year-old boy was killed while walking in a crosswalk at a busy intersection last month.

-If you’ve received a traffic ticket for reckless driving or failure to yield in New York City, contact the experienced traffic defense lawyers at the Law Offices of Sacco Tyner, PLLC by calling 866-642-3807 for a free consultation about your case.
+If you’ve received a traffic ticket for reckless driving or failure to yield in New York City, contact the experienced traffic defense lawyers at the Law Office of James E. Tyner, PLLC by calling 866-642-3807 for a free consultation about your case.